ibm-cloud-docs/text-to-speech/symbols.md

   </tr>
 </table>

-The IPA symbols for Arabic, Chinese, Dutch, and Korean will be documented soon.
+The IPA symbols for Arabic, Chinese, and Korean will be documented soon.
 {: note}